wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/dsfaq.md

 A: <a href="/help/">Submit a ticket</a> and we will work with you to add your application to the Discovery Workspace.
 We can make your application available privately to you, or if it's a widely used code we can make it publicly available to all users.

 <strong>Q: What computing resources are used when a job is submitted?</strong><br>
-A: One Stampede node is requested, containing 16 cores and 32GB of memory.
-For more info, visit the <a href="https://docs.tacc.utexas.edu/hpc/stampede2/#overview" target="_blank">Stampede user guide</a>.
+A: One Frontera node is requested.
+For more info, consult the <a href="https://docs.tacc.utexas.edu/hpc/frontera/#overview" target="_blank">TACC Frontera User Guide</a>.

 <hr>
 ## [MATLAB](#faq-matlab) { #faq-matlab }